Whip Stitch Vs Back Stitch Sewing| Difference Between Whip Stitch And Back Stitch

 Is Back Stitch Stronger Than Whip Stitch?

 Yes, the back stitch is stronger than the whip stitch, probably about 70-80% of the time.
 The back stitch creates a solid.
 Perfect for outline stitches that are super durable and can handle a lot of stress.
-Makes it perfect for seams that need to hold up over time
+Makes it perfect for seams that need to hold up over time.
+Also, it is used to sow it back together.

 Is Back Stitch Stronger Than Whip Stitch